tewhatuora/api-standards/docs/api-development/Asynchronous APIs/03-MessageTypes.md

 #### FHIR R4B Subscriptions

-When using FHIR R4B Subscriptions, there are two possible message types sent in the notification payload, which is selected when creating the `Subscription`:
+When using FHIR R4B Subscriptions, there are two possible message types sent in the notification payload, which is selected when creating the `Subscription` resource:

-- No payload - an empty body, where API Consumers must query the FHIR Server to retrieve the actual updates from the FHIR Server using search parameters such as `_lastUpdatedAt`
+- No payload - an empty body, where API Consumers must query the FHIR Server to retrieve the updates from the FHIR Server using search parameters `&_since=:last` (where `:last` is replaced by the time at which the API Consumer last checked).
+This message type is configured when the Subscriber omits the `Subscription.channel.payload` [attribute](https://www.hl7.org/fhir/r4b/subscription-definitions.html#Subscription.channel.payload).
+This is a [thin event](#event-notification-thin-events).

-- a FHIR Resource - the full FHIR resource is sent, similar to an update operation
+- a FHIR Resource - the full FHIR resource is sent, similar to an update operation.
+This is when the subscriber sets the `Subscription.channel.payload` attribute to MIME types of `application/fhir+json` or `application/fhir+xml`.
+This is a [thick event](#event-carried-state-transfer-thick-events).

 **Example using the full FHIR Resource:**